Young woman during a video chat.

 SafeCam helps keep hackers from gaining unauthorized access to a user’s webcam on Windows PCs.

-The webcam on your PC is a great way to keep in touch with family, or friends or colleagues.
+The webcam on your PC is a great way to keep in touch with family, friends, or colleagues.
 But it can also be vulnerable to hacking.
 With SafeCam, you’ll get notified when cybercriminals try to use your webcam, so we can help you block them.
 SafeCam monitors software and users requesting access to your webcam and gives you the option to allow or block webcam use.5

 Young woman using device.